Welcome to the Essex Gardens Trust

-Essex has its own rich and varied legacy of gardens great and small, which include work by many of the renowned names in gardening: the Tradescants, Bridgeman, Lord Petre, Capability Brown, Woods, Repton, Nesfield, Peto and Gibberd.
+Essex has its own rich and varied legacy of gardens great and small, which include work by many of the renowned names in gardening: the Tradescants, Bridgeman, Lord Petre, Capability Brown, Woods, Repton, Nesfield, Peto, Ellen Willmott, Gibberd and Beth Chatto.

 The Essex Gardens Trust was formed in 1996 with the aims of:

 - Newsletter Stimulating interest in gardens of all periods and styles and generating enthusiasm for their care.